Guide: Understanding, preventing and treating an irritated vulva

 Frequent hot baths

-Hot baths, especially when taken regularly, can destabilize the natural balance of vaginal flora.
-Prolonged heat and humidity can disrupt the vaginal ecosystem, potentially encouraging the proliferation of bacteria or fungi.
-Additionally, using scented products or bath salts in hot water can also irritate sensitive vulvar skin.
+Hot baths, especially when taken regularly, can disrupt the natural balance of vaginal flora.
+Prolonged heat and humidity can disrupt the vaginal ecosystem, potentially promoting the growth of bacteria or fungi.
+Additionally, using scented products or bath salts in hot water can also irritate the sensitive skin of the vulva.

-Chlorine is frequently used in swimming pools and hot tubs to kill bacteria and keep the water clean.
+Chlorine is commonly used in swimming pools and hot tubs to eliminate bacteria and keep the water clean.
 However, this chemical can be irritating to vulvar skin.
-Repeated or prolonged exposure to chlorinated water can dry out the skin of the vulva, making it more vulnerable to irritation.
-Additionally, the pH of chlorinated water can differ from that of the vaginal area, which can also cause imbalances.
+Repeated or prolonged exposure to chlorinated water can dry out the vulvar skin, making it more susceptible to irritation.
+Additionally, the pH of chlorinated water may differ from that of the vaginal area, which can also cause imbalances.

 Drugs

-Some medications have side effects that can influence vulvovaginal health.
+Some medications have side effects that can affect vulvovaginal health.
 For example, some treatments can cause vaginal dryness, making the area more susceptible to irritation.
 Other medications can affect vaginal pH , which can alter the balance of naturally occurring bacteria and fungi, increasing the risk of infections and irritation.
-It is essential for women to discuss the potential side effects of any medication they are taking with their doctor, especially if they notice any changes in their vulvovaginal health.
+It is essential for women to discuss with their doctor the potential side effects of any medication they are taking, especially if they notice changes in their vulvovaginal health.

-Natural vaginal lubrication is essential for comfortable sexual intercourse.
-When this lubrication is insufficient, whether due to hormonal fluctuations, medications, insufficient arousal, or other factors, friction during sex can cause microtrauma to the vulva and vagina.
-These traumas can cause pain, burning, itching and irritation.
-For some women, this lack of lubrication may be recurring and may require the use of personal lubricants to avoid discomfort during intercourse.
+Natural vaginal lubrication is essential for comfortable intercourse.
+When this lubrication is insufficient, whether due to hormonal fluctuations, medications, insufficient arousal, or other factors, friction during intercourse can cause microtrauma to the vulva and vagina.
+This trauma can lead to pain, burning, itching, and irritation.
+For some women, this lack of lubrication can be recurrent and may require the use of personal lubricants to avoid discomfort during intercourse.

-🌈 For good, safe lubrication, My Lubie water-based lubricant is one of the safest for the good health of your intimate area.
-In addition, it has moisturizing and soothing power and does not contain any irritating chemicals.
+🌈 For safe and effective lubrication, My Lubie water-based lubricant is one of the safest for the health of your intimate area.
+It also has moisturizing and soothing properties and is free of irritating chemicals.

-Vulvar irritation after sex, also called post-coital irritation, can occur for a variety of reasons.
-In addition to the insufficient lubrication mentioned above, allergic or sensitive reactions to products used during the act (such as lubricants, latex condoms, or spermicides) can also cause irritation.
-Additionally, intense or prolonged sexual activity, even with adequate lubrication, can sometimes cause irritation from repeated friction.
-Symptoms can vary from mild redness to a more intense burning or itching sensation.
+Vulvar irritation after sex, also known as postcoital irritation, can occur for a variety of reasons.
+In addition to the aforementioned insufficient lubrication, allergic or sensitive reactions to products used during sex (such as lubricants, latex condoms, or spermicides) can also cause irritation.
+Additionally, intense or prolonged sexual activity, even with adequate lubrication, can sometimes cause irritation due to repeated friction.
+Symptoms can range from mild redness to more intense burning or itching.

 What are the symptoms of vulvar irritation?

-We have just discussed some of the symptoms of an irritated vulva, however, these symptoms are numerous and can manifest in many ways.
-Let's see together an exhaustive list.
+We've just mentioned some symptoms of an irritated vulva, but these symptoms are numerous and can manifest in many ways.
+Let's take a look at a comprehensive list.

 -